52North/sensorweb-server-helgoland/README.md

 **Thin Web binding API to access timeseries data.**

 _The Series REST API provides an access layer to sensor data via RESTful Web binding with different output formats like json, pdf or png.
-It provides a well defined Sevice Provider Interface (SPI) which can be implemented by arbitrary backend services to serve series data via the_
+It provides a well defined Sevice Provider Interface (SPI) which can be implemented by arbitrary backend services to make series data available via the API_

 The Series REST API provides a thin access layer to sensor and observation data via RESTful Web binding.
 In addition, it offers several IO functionalities e.g.
   * prerendering of series data,